wordpress-mobile/test-cases/test-cases/gutenberg/group.md

 -   Add a `Group` block
 -   Nest blocks inside multiple `Group` blocks (at least 3 levels deep)
--   Check if app do not crashes
+-   Check if app do not crash

 --------------------------------------------------------------------------------